kadirnacar/electron-router-react-boilerplate/README.md

 # electron-router-react-boilerplate
-react application with express like router on electron.
+react application with like router like on electron.